PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Valerio-Di-Zio.md

 ```

 ### Robots.txt
 For the translation of the robots.txt file into a set of non-visitable paths,
-a parser was created that takes as input a string, the contents of the robots.txt file,
-translates it into a set of non-visitable paths
+a parser was created that takes the contents of the robots.txt file as input and translates it into a set of non-visitable paths
 ```Scala
   def parseRobotsTxt(robotsTxt: String): Set[String] =
     if robotsTxt.isEmpty then return Set.empty